Citizen ideas on energy transition

 The citizens' assembly had met from September 2021 to January 2022.
 100 randomly selected citizens from the region had met over five weekends to propose concrete measures to combat climate change.
 Only twelve of the 220 proposals put forward by the citizens' assembly were not accepted by the Regional Council.

 Climate assemblies of a similar nature have also been held in the English Boroughs of Barrow-in-Furness and Warwick, as well as in the North of England, where the focus was on climate change and social housing.
-With 30 local climate assemblies, the UK is the country with the most lot meetings on this topic.
+With more than 40 local climate assemblies, the UK is the country with the most lot meetings on this topic.
 In addition, there were citizens' assemblies on climate protection in Scotland and for the whole of the UK.
-Worldwide, the association "Mehr Demokratie" has counted 74 climate assemblies so far.
+Worldwide, the association "Mehr Demokratie" has counted more than 150 climate assemblies so far.

 Read more